Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Preventative Measures**

-    As part of a short rest, you can use your herbalism kit to administer an herbal remedy that helps a creature recover from their ailments.
+    As part of a Short Rest, you can use your herbalism kit to administer an herbal remedy that helps a creature recover from their ailments.
 The creature gains :d20-adv: **Advantage** on :d20-save: **Saving Throws** against poison and disease for the next hour.

 ### Historian
 *Level 1 Feat*